 This Perry White will shoot down any interesting story.
 He doesn’t have any interest in profound events.
 The Moon Landing would not have been important enough to make Page 1 of this paper.
 He’s deeply incompetent.

 What kind of editor hires a farmer turned janitor to be a reporter?
 Worse, the farming skills are actually useful.
 Perry is like ‘Just sweep that dirt under the rug, Kent!
 There’s no Batman!”
-I dont see how this squares with him seeing actual aliens blow up most of Metropolis the year before.
+I dont see how this squares with him seeing actual aliens blow up most of Metropolis the year before or never having heard of Batman- who operate a very short drive away.
 We spend too long watching Lawrence Fishburne using considerable skill to deliver a decent performance in a bad role.
 This Perry White has no traits of a journalist or editor.
 At all.
 Its starting to feel a lot like The Last Jedi as far as characters consistency.

-Piss is an important element in this movie.
+Piss is an important element BVS.
 Lex communicates threats with piss analogies or actual piss.
 Victims of the Kryptonian Attack give us their feeling on pissing too.

-While the Congressional Hearing is looking to be a loser for Superman -it just works out.
-Lex Luthor blows Holly Hunter and the Congressional commission to pieces along with the US Capitol Building in a terrorist attack of immense proportion.
+Just as the Congressional Hearing is looking to be a loser for Superman – Lex Luthor delivers a piss threat via an open jar of piss on Senator Mrs Incredibles desk before he blows Holly Hunter and the Congressional commission to pieces along with the US Capitol Building in a terrorist attack of immense proportion.
 Since the only survivor is Superman its just obvious to everyone it was him.
 There doesn’t seem to be security cameras in this world.
+There’s an immediate known bomber but Superman is still on the hook for unexplained reasons.

 In a directorial move that feels unintended we’re left to realize the supposedly misguided and idiotic government commission (ripped right out of the Marvel Universe) was on point – Superman is a dick.
 He could really help the people in this world, they REALLY need saving as they always freeze and stare when in danger.
 Every single time.
 Hes just not that into it though.

-Wonder Woman- named so apparently by Lex in a file on the only useful computer in this universe – is minimally in this, just teasing her movie.
+Wonder Woman- perhaps named so by Lex in a file on the only useful computer in this universe – is minimally in this, just teasing her own upcoming movie.
 Theres not a lot of problems with her- or there weren’t when they released the movie.
 Wonder Woman says she walked away from the world of Men 100 years ago – a story that WW84 makes preposterous.
+Maybe it was a bad idea to throw that really constraining line in.
+They go ahead and make a sequel that just really kills this aspect of the movie.
+Now there’s no reason at all for Wonder Woman to be reluctant as she is to get involved.
+Batman doesnt remember when he was like 13 when she was on TV and he had to renounce his wish?

 This movie is almost totally unaware of the events laid out in the Wonder Woman movies – that in this timeline precede it.
 Hard to say whose fault that is.
-Also throw in that now we know that one of the bystanders doing nothing is Martian Manhunter – as revealed in the contradictory Snyder Cut of Justice League – so we have to wonder about his disinterest in these events.
+Also throw in that now we know that one of the bystanders doing nothing is Martian Manhunter – as revealed in the contradictory Snyder Cut of Justice League – so a lot of people who would be right in the thick of this thing just let bad stuff happen for most of the movie AND Man of Steel.

 BVS, like all Snyders DC movies, is littered with errors.
 However of the DCU movies Snyder made- or the other ones in his broken world – it’s just maybe the least bad.
 Its still only an ok movie that’s an hour too long.

 A typical unforced error is the sheer proximity of Gotham to Metropolis.
-Theyre in sight of one another.
+They’re in sight of one another.
+It makes an idiot of all the characters- YOU CAN SURELY SEE THE BATSIGNAL FROM METROPOLIS but no one knows who Batman is!
 As mentioned earlier, Snyder makes no attempt to differentiate the cities- Despite long rich cinematic histories for both!
 Snyder makes them into ‘Anytowns’.
-Its a shame and another blatantly missed opportunity.
+It’s a shame and another blatantly missed opportunity.
 It also could have livened up the visual storytelling these movies so lack.
+The concept wasn’t bad but the execution is fumbled.

 Zack Snyder movies are just not smooth.
 Slow motion fight sequences bloat too much of the action.
 Characters talking to themselves or even simply reciting their backstories when they show up are his preferred devices.
 He hits the same points over and over only to blow them off and move on.

 So now of course Batman and Superman fight.
 Its all because no one listens to each other.
 Then they give up talking til things are looking pretty fatal.
 It looks great.
 This Batman really does look and sound cool.
-Hes not much of a tactician this time around but hes not unlikable – like poor Henry Cavill’s Superman.
+Batman’s not much of a tactician this time around but hes not unlikable – like poor Henry Cavill’s Superman- but he neglects to really exploit his chances or optimize his kryptonite arsenal.
+When rewatched the fight scene is a little shaky and illogical.

 The creation of Doomsday was started 20 minutes earlier by Lex using Kryptonian tech and his own blood in a BAD creation scene thats thrown in there for no real reason.
 A major villain.
 This only culminates with just minutes to go in the final action sequence.
 Anyway, this ‘Abomination’ and Superman go at it using all their superpowers.
 Doomsday percolates for quite awhile before showing up in a meaningful way.
 You almost forget about him.